 3. Tester shall replay the captured user plane packets or shall use any packet crafting tool to create a user plane packet similar to the captured user plane packet and replay to the gNB.

-4. Tester shall check whether the replayed user plane packets were processed by the gNB by capturing over NG RAN air interface to see if any corresponding response message is received from the gNB or by verifying the gNB log files if there are entries about UP packet discard or by capturing the N3 interface to see if any of the replayed user plane packets have been forwarded by the gNB.
+4. Tester shall check whether the replayed user plane packets were detected by the gNB by capturing the N3 interface to see if any of the replayed user plane packets have been forwarded by the gNB.

-5. Tester shall confirm that gNB provides replay protection by dropping/ignoring the replayed packet if no corresponding response is received from the gNB to the replayed packet or if the gNB logs include corresponding log entries or if no replayed user plane packets have been forwarded over the N3 interface.

-6. Tester shall verify from the result that if the replayed user plane packets are not accepted by gNB, the NG RAN air interface is replay protected.
+5. Tester shall verify from the result that if the replayed user plane packets are not accepted by the gNB, the UP of the NG RAN air interface is replay protected.

 Expected Results: